ekino/gradle-docker-plugin/README.md

 ## Overview

-This plugin configures the following tasks for any Ekino projects :
+This plugin configures the following tasks for any ekino projects :

 * Manage docker-compose